-I'm excited to share an awesome testimonial we received on Kuder Galaxy® — our online career awareness system for students in grades pre-K through five.
+We're excited to share a testimonial we received about Kuder Galaxy® — our online career awareness system for students in grades pre-K through five.

 Brenda Steed, a media specialist and former school counselor with Dale County Schools in Alabama, recently shared her experience with a member of the Kuder communications team.
 We're always happy to receive positive product reviews, but Brenda's story is so much more meaningful than a typical product review.

 Her story exemplifies that early career awareness is gaining momentum.
 And career awareness shouldn't be postponed until middle school and high school.
 More and more elementary schools prioritizing early career awareness.
-It's all about getting young learners excited about the world of work, and as a dad, I'm glad to see that happening.
+It's all about getting young learners excited about the world of work, and we're glad to see that happening.

 Why is elementary school a good time to start having conversations with students about careers?